okta/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 -->

-For information how to set-up your application to use this flow, see [Implement the Client Credentials Flow](/authentication-guide/implementing-authentication/client-creds).
+For information how to set up your application to use this flow, see [Implement the Client Credentials Flow](/authentication-guide/implementing-authentication/client-creds).